 An Overview Of The Policy Design, Underwriting, And Planning Process

-Underwriting involves both financial underwriting (to determine your income, assets, and ability to pay premiums) and also medical underwriting (to determine whether you are healthy enough to have insurance and what risk rating will be applied to your policy).
-This underwriting process is also where I design your custom life insurance policy and incorporate that policy into your existing financial plan in a way that makes sense for you.
+The underwriting for most insurance companies involves both financial underwriting (to determine your income, assets, and ability to pay premiums) and also medical underwriting (to determine whether you are healthy enough to have insurance and what risk rating will be applied to your policy).

 The First Meeting (Fact-Finder, Initial Planning, and Field Underwriting Process)

 The first step in the life insurance planning process is for me to get to know you a bit better by asking you some questions about your finances and your short and long-term financial goals.
 Next, we'll figure out your Human Life Value and how much life insurance you need to buy (as well as how much premium you need to fund your policy with) to achieve long-term financial security.
 Finally, we'll do some field underwriting to get a sense of what you might qualify for.
 Generally, the first meeting with me is a discovery meeting, where I try to understand your financial goals, your budget, what you qualify for, how suitable a policy is for you given your financial situation, and whether or not it makes sense for you to buy a policy.

 If you make it to the next step, you then decide how much you want to insure your life for, along with how much premium you want to pay into your policy.

 If you're buying term insurance, I'll design a simple term policy for you based on your human life value.
 If you're buying whole life insurance, I'll design a policy around your budget, Human Life Value, and how you intend to use the policy with minimum base and maximum annual payment limits.

 The Formal Underwriting And Application Process